MrMikeFloyd/resilient-example-spring/README.md

 This is a simple mini-microservice example that showcases resilience capabilities by Spring, namely:

-* Retry
-* Circuit Breaker
+* Circuit Breaker (using Hystrix)

 These will be used by `resilientApp` when interacting with `failingApp`.

 ## TBD

-* Implement intermittent failures in `failingApp`
-* Implement resilience features in `resilientApp`
+* Implement more resilience use cases

 ## ResilientApp

 `resilientApp` gives callers recommendations on what to wear in a given Location.
-At accepts a location ID and returns an appropriate outfit.
+It accepts a location ID and returns an appropriate outfit.
 The appropriate outfit is decided upon according to the current temperature at the specified location.
 The most recent temperature reading is retrieved from `failingApp`, which is likely to fail.
+In order to handle failing calls, Hystrix Circuit Breaker is used, defaulting to a fixed temperature value.

 ## FailingApp